mku11/Salmon-AES-CTR/javafx/app/Readme.md

-You will need Intellij idea IDE to build the app
+To build the JavaFX app you will need:
+1. Intellij IDEA ide
-You will also need to download the JavaFX SDK: https://openjfx.io/
-	make sure you update the start.bat with the location of the JavaFX SDK If you want to use the AES intrinsics you will need the Microsoft Visual Studio Compiler installed and set VM option -Djava.library.path=SalmonNative/build/libs/salmon/shared in your run configuration within the IDE
+2. Download the JavaFX SDK: https://openjfx.io/.
+Make sure you update the start.bat with the location of the JavaFX SDK
+3. If you want to use the AES intrinsics you will need:
+   a.
+Microsoft Visual Studio Compiler installed
+   b.
+Download tiny-aes: https://github.com/kokke/tiny-AES-c into folder c/src/tiny-aes
+   c.
+Modify aes.h and set: #define AES256 1
+   d. set VM option -Djava.library.path=SalmonNative/build/libs/salmon/shared in your run configuration in the IDE